Flat Roof Coatings In Arizona

 For best durability, white is the preferred color for an elastomeric coating.
 However, other lighter colors will also perform well.
 The darker the color (tint) of the coating, the shorter the life span.
 Accordingly, it is less costly over time to use the lightest color possible as a roof coating.

 The primary alternative to elastomeric acrylic coatings is silicone.
 Silicone has the advantages of acrylics, together with having a longer service life and the benefit of holding up well in ponding water situations.
 The downside – the initial investment is higher.
-No matter what kind of coating you are looking at using, coatings are perfect for apartment building roofing in Phoenix as well as most commercial roofing in Arizona.
+No matter what kind of coating you are looking at using, coatings are perfect for apartment building roofing in Arizona as well as most commercial roofing in Arizona.

 The primary concern with elastomeric coatings is adhesion, or how well the coating sticks to the existing roof system.
 Adhesion problems are evident when there is sheeting of product, meaning it peels off, or when there is blistering (or bubbles) in the coating.
 With proper preparation, the chance of adhesion problems is reduced.
 In cool weather, coatings may not set (dry) as quickly as desired, which can result in cracking due to freezing.
 On the other hand, rain may come before coatings have set, resulting in coating washing off a roof.
 In hot weather, the surface of coatings may dry too quickly, sealing moisture underneath, which then causes blistering.